devthefuture-org/blastra/README.md

 ## 9. Further Reading & Contributing

-Check out the **Blastra** repository or your new project’s codebase for deeper exploration.
+Check out the **Blastra** repository or your new project's codebase for deeper exploration.
 The `packages/core` folder shows the SSR system, router, and build scripts.
 The `pkg/` folder contains the optional Go server, caching logic, and advanced SSR server infrastructure.

 **Contributions** are welcome.
-Feel free to open issues or pull requests if you want to extend or improve Blastra’s capabilities.
+Feel free to open issues or pull requests if you want to extend or improve Blastra's capabilities.

 * * *